 To view the current fees for minor civil actions, visit the Courts Website here.

-The court will charge an additional fee for the Sheriff's office to serve the claim.
+The court will charge an additional fee for the Sheriff's office to personally serve the claim.
 The same fee can be claimed if a licensed process server serves the claim.
-A process server may charge the plaintiff more than the fee allowed by the court in which case the difference will have to be paid by the plaintiff but cannot be able to be recovered from the defendant.
-This is added to the amount of the claim but as with the issue fee must in the first instance be paid by the plaintiff.
+A process server may charge the applicant more than the fee allowed by the court in which case the difference will have to be paid by the applicant but cannot be able to be recovered from the respondent.
+This is added to the amount of the claim but as with the issue fee must in the first instance be paid by the applicant.

-If the claim is posted to the defendant but is returned to the court as unclaimed the plaintiff will have to either find a new address at which to try to serve the defendant and notify the court or try to serve it personally.
-If the plaintiff or a licensed process server serves the claim the back of one of the spare copies of the claim must be completed and the claim form filed with the court registry.
+If the claim is posted to the respondent but is returned to the court as unclaimed the applicant will have to either find a new address at which to try to serve the respondent and notify the court or try to serve it personally.
+If the applicant or a licensed process server serves the claim personally on the respondent then they must complete an Affidavit of Proof of Service (Form 42) and file it with the court registry.
 This is called a 'proof of service'.
-Unless this is done the court will not know if the claim has been served on the defendant and will not be able to assist the plaintiff to take any further steps to proceed with the claim.
+Unless this is done the court will not know if the claim has been served on the respondent and will not be able to assist the applicant to take any further steps to proceed with the claim.

-A claim must be served within twelve months of it being issued but this can be extended with the court's permission if the court is satisfied that there are good reasons why it was not served within that period.
+A claim must be served within six months of it being issued but this can be extended with the court's permission if the court is satisfied that there are good reasons why it was not served within that period [r 64.1].

-If the defendant does not respond within 21 days, you can apply for judgment to be signed in your favour without the need for a court hearing.
-To do this, complete a Form 18 and file it with the court with proof that a Minor Civil Claim Form 3 has been served on the debtor, and that you have waited at least 21 days for a reply.
+If the respondent does not respond within 28 days, the applicant can apply for default judgment to be signed in their favour without the need for a court hearing.
+To do this, the applicant must complete a Form 76B - Application to Registrar-Sign Judgment and file it with the court with proof that a Form 1 or 1S Claim has been served on the debtor, and that the applicant has waited at least 28 days for a response.

-This judgment can be set aside if the defendant can show they did not receive the claim.
-This is why it is important to find out the defendant's correct address, and, if there is any doubt about the address, to have a Sheriff's Officer serve the claim or serve it personally yourself.
+This judgment can be set aside if the respondent can show they did not receive the claim.
+This is why it is important to find out the respondent's correct address, and, if there is any doubt about the address, to have a Sheriff's Officer serve the claim or for the applicant to serve it personally on the respondent .
+For more information see Serving the claim on the respondent.

 Admission of the claim